Course Outline

 3

-Written communication and academic literacies including grammar, English expression, APA referencing conventions, and technical accuracy.
+Written communication including grammar, spelling, English expression, APA referencing conventions and technical accuracy.

 All - Assessment Task 2:Arts Learning Sequence